Procession for Snowbirds crash victim makes its way through Halifax - Sylvan Lake News

 Friends and former colleagues have remembered her as upbeat, professional and enthusiastic with lasting pride about her hometown.

 The Snowbirds thanked Canadians and singled out the residents of Kamloops and local First Nations for supporting Casey, the squadron and Capt.
-Richard MacDougall, who survived the crash with injuries the military has said are not life-threatening.
+Richard MacDougall, who was piloting the aircraft and survived the crash that occurred shortly after takeoff.
+The military has said his injuries are not life-threatening.

 “Your love and support is very deeply appreciated, and will never be forgotten,” the tweet read.